loqtor/guess-the-movie/README.md

 I used [Movie Database](https://www.themoviedb.org/) API for this.
 The application gets two random sets of movies from the API and mix them up to generate a questionnaire.

-The first set of movies will be the ones whose poster would be used and the right answers to the questionnaire, while the second one is where the incorrect options come from.
+The application requests two sets of movies from different random pages in the API.
+The first set contains the posters that are displayed to the user to take a guess, while the second set would provide the additional options in case the user wants to try that way (see commands below).

 ## Technologies used